polirritmico/monokai-nightasty.nvim/README.md

     lualine_style = "default", -- "dark", "light" or "default" (Follows dark/light style)

     --- You can override specific color groups to use other groups or a hex color
-    --- function will be called with a the theme ColorScheme table on_colors = function(colors) end,
+    --- function will be called with the theme ColorScheme table on_colors = function(colors) end,

     --- You can override specific highlights to use other groups or a hex color